Low frequency: Experimental and amateur

-In the United States, there is an exemption within FCC Part 15 regulations permitting unlicensed transmissions in the frequency range of 160–190 kHz.
+In the United States, there is an exemption within Part 15 of the FCC regulations permitting unlicensed transmissions in the frequency range of 160–190 kHz.
 Longwave radio hobbyists refer to this as the 'LowFER' band, and experimenters, and their transmitters are called 'LowFERs'.
 This frequency range between 160 kHz and 190 kHz is also referred to as the 1750 meter band.
 Requirements include: